ndidplatform/ndidplatform.github.io/getting-started/ndid.md

 ## Set node token

 All nodes except NDID node have blockchain transaction quota to prevent spamming.
-Give nodes their tokens is required since new nodes will have 0 token and cannot make any transactions to the blockchain.
-Appropriate amount of tokens depends on NDID discretion.
+Giving nodes their tokens is required since new nodes will have 0 token and cannot make any transactions to the blockchain.
+Appropriate amount of tokens depends on NDID discretion. __Token does NOT related to cost incured.
+It is simply a mechanism to prevent transaction spamming to the blockchain.__

 Make a HTTP call POST `/ndid/set_node_token` with JSON body.